 How Do Walruses Locate Their Prey?

 Walruses generally hunt their prey in shallow water between 10-50 meters (33-164 feet).
 This is because their prey is more abundant at these depths.
 They can also catch their food in deeper waters of between 80-100 meters if needed4 (source: Alaska Department of Fish and Game).

-Walruses use their whiskers on their upper lip to help them locate prey.
-This is because the waters which walruses typically hunt in are murky and have low visibility.
-Walrus whiskers are also called vibrissae5 (source: Wikipedia).
+Walruses use their whiskers (called vibrissae by scientists) on their upper lip to help them locate prey.
+This is because the waters which walruses typically hunt in are murky and have low visibility5 (source: Wikipedia).
 They are attached to muscles which makes them very sensitive, see our full guide to Walrus whiskers for more fun facts.

 Walruses are also known to forage on top of the sea ice.
 This occurs when the ice restricts them from diving.
 If walruses can not dive, then they can not forage for mollusks.
 The walruses will then use the sea ice to opportunistically hunt different organisms, such as those mentioned earlier.

 How Do Walruses Catch Their Food?

 Walruses often need to remove their prey from the substrate.
 This is particularly necessary for catching benthic prey such as some invertebrates.
 Walruses remove their prey from the substrate in numerous ways.

 One way that walruses catch invertebrates is by squirting water from their mouth or nose to unsettle sediment6 (source: Seaworld).
 Walruses also dislodge sediment to uncover prey using their flipper – this behavior has been recorded particularly in the Atlantic walruses.
 There is also some evidence that walruses prefer to use their right flipper for this7 (source: N. Levermann, BMC Ecology, Vol.3, No. 9, 2003).